Iteam1337/wejay-node/README.md

 ## Join room:

-When joining a room you will receive an updated room object containing the latest info including current playing song
+When joining a room you will receive an updated room object containing the latest info including current playing song.
+The current playing song also contains a position marker which you can use to skip inside the song to

 ```javascript
     socket.emit('join', {roomName: 'foo', user: {id: facebookId, ... }}, function(room){